nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #dialogue
-- #groupdynamics
 - #conflict

-Sari sighed.
+- **Content**: Sari sighed.
 “We can’t stay here much longer.
 The longer we wait, the more we risk being found.”
 Her eyes flicked to the rain-soaked window, the storm outside echoing her unease.

-**Notes:** Creates a sense of urgency and reaffirms Sari’s pragmatic focus.
+- **Notes**: Creates a sense of urgency and reaffirms Sari’s pragmatic focus.

 ---